QuentinPhilipp/BikenWeb/README.md

-# Biken API
+# Biken Web

-REST API in Python Flask for Biken, a school project of pathfinding.
+Web version of Biken in Python using Flask.
+Biken was a school project of pathfinding.
 This was originally a software in C++ using Qt.
 This project is to transform the old project into a web based application.